Sophia Hoare: To Tahiti

 The family eventually moved on to Tahiti, but it is unclear whether it was the whole family from start or if only Charles went first.
 Clearly, Charles was in Tahiti in February 1868.
-He then announced in Le Messager de Tahiti about his studio at College Street, Papeete, and offered carte de visite.
-In June 1868, he traveled around the islands and visited îles Sous-le-Vent (Leeward Islands), probably taking some of the very first pictures of the Makatea atoll in the Tuamotos.
+He then announced in Le Messager de Tahiti about his studio at College Street, Papeete, and offered cartes de visite.
+In June 1868, he traveled around the islands and visited îles Sous-le-Vent (Leeward Islands), probably taking some of the first pictures of the Makatea atoll in the Tuamotos.
 He was back in Papeete in September.
 He was mentioned several times in the press during 1872-1876.
 His pictures of Queen Pomare IV and her son (future Pomare V) are likely from this time.
 There are no known sources about him after 1876.
 His wife Sophia took over the business sometime after 1876.
 She is referred to as widow in 1879.
 Sophia drove Atelier Hoare for 30 years and photographed the royal family, among other things.